edwbaker/edwbaker.github.io/notes/linux-audio-recipes.md

 # Linux audio recipes

+This is a collection of small techniques for manipulating audio data on the command line.
+They have been compiled over a number of years from my work on bioacoustic and ecoacoustic datsets, although they should prove useful to anyone who works with audio files.

 Most of these should work on other Unix-like systems such as macOS.

 Unless you are unusually curious, the best way to use this guide is by seaching (`Ctrl+F`) in your web browser for what you are trying to achieve.

 ## Tools

 The two most common command line tools are Sound eXchange (sox) and FFmpeg, which share some basic functionality.
 These are widely availabe on Unix-like operating systems (and even Windows).
-FFmpeg is primarily a tool for video (which is often a useful tool for the acoustician) although it can also be used to maniulate audio.
+FFmpeg is primarily a tool for video (which is often a useful tool for the acoustician) although it can also be used to manipulate audio.

 ### sox: Sound eXchange